 Making disaster risk reduction a policy priority, institutional strengthening (HFA 1)

-Currently, Cordaid is aiming to mainstream DRR in all its other programme sectors: Conflict Transformation; Health & Wellbeing; Entrepreneurship; Urban Matters.
+Currently, Cordaid is aiming to mainstream DRR in all its programme sectors: Humanitarian aid, governance and services, economic opportunities, security and justice.

 Risk assessment and early warning systems (HFA 2)

-Community managed disaster risk assessment and analysis is part of the CMDRR programme.
-Disaster risk assessments and analysis are conducted in a participatory community setting.
-Partners facilitate this process, using different tools to analyze hazards, vulnerabilities and capacities of people.
-Examples of such tools are conducting a hazard history, making a hazard map with local materials (leaves, sticks, stones etc), filming of hazards and vulnerabilities by community members (this is a successful approach in Central America), conducting a problems- and objectives tree (including hazards and vulnerabilities), identifying and ranking of vulnerable groups and a matrix to order individual and community capacity.
+PDRA participatory risk assessment and analysis is part of all DRR programs regardless of the target stakeholders.
+Partners facilitate this process with communities, using different tools to analyze hazards, vulnerabilities and capacities of people.
+Examples of such tools are conducting a hazard history, making a hazard map with local materials (leaves, sticks, stones etc), filming of hazards and vulnerabilities by community members etc.

 Education, information and public awareness (HFA 3)